 The WSMA will feature Kraemer as the keynote presenter at the 2018 WSMA Annual Meeting.
 Values-based leadership talent is necessary and needed more than ever in this time of rapid change in health care, where traditional thinking does not always achieve desired results.
 From Values to Action will provide guidance.
 (To complement his presentation, all meeting attendees will receive a copy of Kraemer’s book.)

 Deadline for reports and resolutions to be received at the WSMA Seattle office for publication in the delegate handbook.
-Email resolutions to email@example.com.
+Email resolutions to firstname.lastname@example.org.
+Learn more about how to write and submit a resolution for consideration at the 2018 WSMA Annual Meeting.

 Delegate handbook—the compilation of resolutions and other business to be considered by the House of Delegates—will be available for download.
 Delegates may order the handbook on flash drive by emailing email@example.com.